Grant Applications Accepted

 Executed Grant Agreements are usually completed within 2-3 months after Awardee notification.

-Non-funded Grant Applicants are notified only after the all the funded SOT Grant Applicants have executed Grant Agreements.
+Non-selected Grant Applicants are usually notified within 4-5 months after the Grant Application submission deadline after the all the funded SOT Grant Applicants have executed Grant Agreements.

 Organizations may refer to Section I.B – “Eligible Applicants” in the SOT Grant Application.